MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

 Environment Setup
 -----------------

-To follow this Getting Started, you need to install:
+To follow this Getting Started, you need to:

-* MICROEJ SDK 6.
+* Install MICROEJ SDK 6.
 * Get the Example-Foundation-Libraries from GitHub.

 Install MICROEJ SDK 6